Last Updated: June 2018

 Thesis is the theme I’ve used from time to time for this site.
 If you have used any of the WordPress defaults, like TwentyTwelve, you’ve been using a theme by the Thesis designer.
 He knows WordPress inside and out!
 Your site will always be optimized and within WordPress spec.

 After spending two entire days hacking another base theme only to have it crash when activated, I realized that it was penny-wise but pound-foolish to waste time when the Thesis theme was available.
 There are oodles of options for everything from the overall site navigation and layout to actual posts.
 Included are the SEO optimization fields making another plugin unnecessary (one less potential conflict and upgrade to worry about).

 The DIY Thesis theme community is huge and the support forum is active and friendly (a little geeky at times, but very friendly).
 Thesis theme has become so popular there are even professional “skins” available for purchase.
 (Imagine a professional theme for a professional theme framework!)

 But mainly Thesis is about easy, do-it-yourself customization.
 Perfect for those of us who like “moving the furniture” from time to time without doing our own heavy lifting.
 And with Thesis 2 the furniture moving got much easier and the extra features much more useful out of the box!

-You can change everything with a custom css stylesheet (and there are instructions included and on the DIY Thesis site on how to do this) and the Thesis theme options that become part of your WordPress administration.
-I haven’t even begun to play with theme.
+You can change everything with a custom CSS stylesheet (and there are instructions included and on the DIY Thesis site on how to do this) and the Thesis theme options that become part of your WordPress administration.
+I haven’t even begun to play with the theme.
 Just you wait and see what’s coming!